rickardlindberg/rickardlindberg.me/writing/rlmeta/index.markdown

 Show how to incrementally produce new metacompilers with new features.

+## More examples

+What can we do with RLMeta?

+* "Binary" output for compilation to AST
+* DSL for writing tests of RLMeta programs: RLMetaTest

+## Limitations

+Because RLMeta wants to be small and elegant, some features are not
+implemented:

+* ..
+* ..

 ## Resources

 The following resources helped me understand META II: